-A fourth parameter of the prior used for generalized beta distribution and for the uniform distribution.
-Default: 1.
+A fourth parameter of the prior used for generalized beta distribution, the truncated normal, and for the uniform distribution.
+Default: Inf for normal distribution, 1 otherwise.

 SCALE_PARAMETER

 A parameter specific scale parameter for the jumping distribution's covariance matrix of the Metropolis-Hasting algorithm.